Package: gtk

 Function gtk-propagate-event

-Lambda Listgtk-propagate-event (widget event) ArgumentsDetails
+gtk-propagate-event (widget event)

-Sends an event to a widget, propagating the event to parent widgets if the
+Sends an event to a widget, propagating the event to parent widgets if the event remains unhandled.

-event remains unhandled.
-Events received by GTK from GDK normally begin in the function gtk-main-do-event.
-Depending on the type of event, existence of modal dialogs, grabs, etc., the event may be propagated; if so, this function is used. gtk-propagate-event calls the function gtk-widget-event on each widget it decides to send the event to.
+gtk-propagate-event calls the function gtk-widget-event on each widget it decides to send the event to.
 So the function gtk-widget-event is the lowest level function; it simply emits the event and possibly an event specific signal on a widget.
 The function gtk-propagate-event is a bit higher-level, and the function gtk-main-do-event is the highest level.
-All that said, you most likely do not want to use any of these functions; synthesizing events is rarely needed.
-There are almost certainly better ways to achieve your goals.
-For example, use the functions gdk-window-invalidate-rect or gtk-widget-queue-draw instead of making up expose events. | See also |

 2020-8-22